coveooss/wazuh-kubernetes/README.md

 Wazuh (3.2) cluster on top of Kubernetes (tested with 1.8.6) with a working simple ELK stack.

 ## Abstract
-Wazuh best practices recommends deploying multiple instances of the Wazuh manager so it can support a larger amount of events and can be fault tolerant.
+Wazuh best practices recommend deploying multiple instances of the Wazuh manager so it can support a larger amount of events and can be fault tolerant.
 * `Master` node - intended to expose the Wazuh API, manage agents registration
 * `Client` nodes - intended to receive agents events